 Undocumented immigrants are ineligible for Medicaid and Marketplace coverage.
 Since CPS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.1,2 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Department of Homeland Security.
-For more detail on the immigration imputation used in this analysis, see the technical Appendix B.
+For more detail on the immigration imputation used in this analysis, see the technical Appendix B available here.

-Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but are ineligible for advance premium tax credits in the Health Insurance Exchanges.
-Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status.
+Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
+Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status and use SIPP to develop a model that predicts offer of ESI, then apply the model to CPS.
 For more detail on the offer imputation used in this analysis, see the technical Appendix C available here.

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.

 State Health Access Data Assistance Center.
 2013.
 “State Estimates of the Low-income Uninsured Not Eligible for the ACA Medicaid Expansion.”
 Issue Brief #35.
 Minneapolis, MN: University of Minnesota.
-Available at: http://www.rwjf.org/content/dam/farm/reports/issue_briefs/2013/rwjf404825.
+Available at: http://www.rwjf.org/content/dam/farm/reports/issue_briefs/2013/rwjf404825

-Van Hook, J., Bachmeier, J., Coffman, D., and Harel, O. “Can We Spin Straw into Gold?
+Van Hook, J., Bachmeier, J., Coffman, D., and Harel, O. 2015.
+“Can We Spin Straw into Gold?
 An Evaluation of Immigrant Legal Status Imputation Approaches” Demography.
-Forthcoming.
+52(1):329-54.

 Non-MAGI pathways for nonelderly adults include disability-related pathways, such as SSI beneficiary; Qualified Severely Impaired Individuals; Working Disabled; and Medically Needy.
 We are unable to assess disability status in the CPS sufficiently to model eligibility under these pathways.
 However, previous research indicates high current participation rates among individuals with disabilities (largely due to the automatic link between SSI and Medicaid in most states, see Kenney GM, V Lynch, J Haley, and M Huntress.
 “Variation in Medicaid Eligibility and Participation among Adults: Implications for the Affordable Care Act.”
 Inquiry.
 49:231-53 (Fall 2012)), indicating that there may be a small number of eligible uninsured individuals in this group.
 Further, many of these pathways (with the exception of SSI, which automatically links an individual to Medicaid in most states) are optional for states, and eligibility in states not implementing the ACA expansion is limited.
 For example, the median income eligibility level for coverage through the Medically Needy pathway is 15% of poverty in states that are not expanding Medicaid, and most states not expanding Medicaid do not provide coverage above SSI levels for individuals with disabilities.
-(See: O’Malley-Watts, M and K Young.
+(See: O’Mally-Watts, M and K Young.
 The Medicaid Medically Needy Program: Spending and Enrollment Update.
 (Washington, DC: Kaiser Family Foundation), December 2012.
 Available at: http://www.kff.org/medicaid/issue-brief/the-medicaid-medically-needy-program-spending-and/.
 And Kaiser Commission on Medicaid and the Uninsured, “Medicaid Financial Eligibility: Primary Pathways for the Elderly and People with Disabilities,” February 2010.
 Available at: http://www.kff.org/medicaid/issue-brief/medicaid-financial-eligibility-primary-pathways-for-the-elderly-and-people-with-disabilities/.